cybergarage/round-cc/doc/round_overview.md

 However, Round can support other networking structure too because every nodes can manage networking structure of the cluster in accordance with a specified strategy.
 To manage the networking structure in Round, see the related section in [Round Internals](./round_internals.md).

+### Simplify

+To add the method implementations.

+Some coordinating frameworks for distributed systems such as [ZooKeeper](http://zookeeper.apache.org) are based on notification events using synchronous connection.
+In Round, even the notification events are implemented as the node methods without the synchronous connection.

 ### Autonomous

 Each node run as an autonomous agent in the cluster, a node communicate to other nodes based on the specified behaviors using the message protocol synchronously or asynchronously.

 ![round_overview_autonomous](/img/round_overview_autonomous.svg)

-The some basic behaviors are defined as default, and developers can add new behaviors using a dynamic programming language script.
+The some basic behaviors are defined as default, and developers can override the default behaviors or add new behaviors using some programming languages such as JavaScript or Java.

 ### Dynamics